e-accent/local_mail/README.md

 # config/environments/development.rb or config/environments/staging.rb
 config.action_mailer.delivery_method = :local_mail

-# Remember to open sidekiq or resque if you're using async mail sending
+# Remember to start sidekiq or resque service if you're using async mail sending

 # Email will be saved at tmp/local_mail folder
 ```